cddlib/cddlib/news/fix-sredundant.rst

 **Fixed:**

-* Copy certificate and handle errors correctly in dd_SRedunant for the V-representation code path.
+* Copy certificate and handle errors correctly in dd_SRedundant for the V-representation code path